Genovesa Island, 2/15/2018, National Geographic Endeavour II

 The golden finale of this expedition, on board the National Geographic Islander, around the Galapagos Islands, was to visit the famous Genovesa Island.
 Here there are thousands of seabirds of several different species.
 We landed on Genovesa both in the morning and again in the afternoon, looking for boobies, frigates, and petrels.

-Enrique was born on San Cristobal Island, which is the political capital of the Galapagos.
-His parents moved from mainland Ecuador in the 1980’s, as did many other Ecuadorians, in search of better work opportunities.
+Enrique was born and raised on San Cristóbal Island in the Galápagos Archipelago.
+His parents moved from mainland Ecuador to the islands in the 1980s in search of better opportunities.
+Growing up surrounded by the ocean, Enrique developed a strong co...

 Enter travel details to receive reports from a single expedition